JAForbes/blog/posts/backbone-to-mithril.md

 m.request, mithril will automatically redraw our `view` when the request completes.
 Because we have specified an `initialValue` our view be able to render immediately even though the request hasn't completed.

+m.request has an extremely flexible [API](http://lhorie.github.io/mithril/mithril.request.html) that removes the need for complex object relationship management.

-m.request is extremely flexible [API](http://lhorie.github.io/mithril/mithril.request.html), I personally don't use it, but I'm introducing to the standard mithril API.
+> I personally just use the fetch API.
 If you are intrigued, you can read about [how I use Mithril](http://james-forbes.com/?/posts/how-i-use-mithril)

-You'll notice I'm calling `this.news()` that's because `news` is not an array anymore, its a `prop` that contains an `array`.
+You'll notice I'm *calling* `this.news()` that's because `news` is not an array anymore, its a `prop` that contains an `array`.
 In order to get to the underlying data you just call it.
-Imagine a Backbone.Model.get/Backbone.Model.set but every attribute has it's own get/set functionality.
+Prop's are a light weight replacement to Backbone.Model.get/Backbone.Model.set, where every attribute has it's own get/set functionality.

 Calling a prop doesn't trigger any events, but it allows us to use the prop as an event callback directly.

-I've written extensively about props [here](http://james-forbes.com/?/posts/power-of-m-prop).
+> I've written extensively about props [here](http://james-forbes.com/?/posts/power-of-m-prop).

 You'll also notice I've changed the name of `initialize` to `controller`.
-Think of this as an alias and nothing more.
+This is just an alias to satify mithril's component API.

 We are also using the `m` function to generate our DOM elements.  `m` is the most important part of mithril.
 We'll walk through how it works, but for now, just think of it as a way to avoid mangling HTML strings.